A film made by students on the SETU Higher Diploma in Television Production course won best Irish language programme in the Smedia awards last week.

 The winners on the night were Director/Producer Grace O’Sullivan and Editor Maeve Neville for their programme which focuses on O’Sullivan cooking healthy food which included Fahavens, Barons Bakery and the Tannery Restaurant Dungarvan.

-The Waterford women are enrolled in the Higher Diploma in TV Production course at WIT, which is a one year full time course in the Institute’s College Street campus and Nemeton Productions in An Rinn.
+The Waterford women are enrolled in the Higher Diploma in TV Production course at SETU, which is a one year full time course in the Institute’s College Street campus and Nemeton Productions in An Rinn.

-Following her acceptance of the award, O’Sullivan thanked WIT, Nemeton TV and the contributors for her programme 'Buíóchas le Bia'.
+Following her acceptance of the award, O’Sullivan thanked SETU, Nemeton TV and the contributors for her programme 'Buíóchas le Bia'.
 “It was an honour to be shortlisted to the final 100, having gone from a few hundred media students all over the country to be one of the final 40 who won the media award,” O’Sullivan said.

 This award signifies WIT’s Higher Diploma in TV’s third time receiving Best Documentary Award.